Nepomuk/LaTeX-Template/ST-LaTeXTools-Notes.md

   * `⌘+l,e` replaces the current word with an **environment** based on the word -- hitting the keystroke after `align` will give you `\begin{align} … \end{align}`

 ##### Tab Completion
-Additionally to the `⌘+l` shortcuts, there are the usual Sublime Text `Tab/⇥` completion operations.
+Additionally to the `⌘+l` shortcuts, there are the usual Sublime Text `Tab` (`⇥`) completion operations.
-Here are some of the more interesting ones, for all of them look into `~/Library/Application Support/Sublime Text 2/Packages/LaTeXTools/LaTeX math.sublime-completions` and `LaTeX.sublime-completions` (you find the directory by going to `Sublime Text 2 → Preferences → Browse Packages` in your Sublime Text menu bar) or look to the code online ([1](https://github.com/SublimeText/LaTeXTools/blob/master/LaTeX%20math.sublime-completions), [2](https://github.com/SublimeText/LaTeXTools/blob/master/LaTeX.sublime-completions)).
+Here are some of the more interesting ones, for all of them look into `~/Library/Application Support/Sublime Text 2/Packages/LaTeXTools/LaTeX math.sublime-completions` and `LaTeX.sublime-completions` (you find the directory by going to `Sublime Text → Preferences → Browse Packages` in your Sublime Text menu bar) or look to the code online ([1](https://github.com/SublimeText/LaTeXTools/blob/master/LaTeX%20math.sublime-completions), [2](https://github.com/SublimeText/LaTeXTools/blob/master/LaTeX.sublime-completions)).

 They have different meaning when invoked in regular text or in math environment.
 Additionally, I included the `⌘+l,x` commands from above.
 So, this might a **master table** to print out and learn by heart.